bytehive-io/website/_pages/privacypolicy.md

 ## 7.2 Contact Details

 You can directly [contact us](mailto:bytehive.io@gmail.com) for any inquiries regarding your data.
-Since the Bytehive team is based in Germany, you have the right to file a complaint at the German Data Protection Authority under the GDPR, for which contact details can be found as [](https://www.bfdi.bund.de/EN/Service/Contact/contact_node.html).
+Since the Bytehive team is based in Germany, you have the right to file a complaint at the [German Data Protection Authority](https://www.bfdi.bund.de/EN/Service/Contact/contact_node.html) under the GDPR.

 <br>